Cobb County DUI Lawyers

 Contact Chestney & Sullivan Law Firm today at 404.816.8777.
 A Cobb DUI trial lawyer is available 24 hours a day, 7 days a week, to discuss your case.

-Mandatory Georgia DUI penalties for DUI convictions under the Georgia Code
+Mandatory Georgia DUI penalties for DUI convictions in Cobb County under the Georgia Code

 Below are statutory penalties for DUIs in Georgia.
 Depending on which Cobb State Court Judge your case is assigned to and your criminal history, it is likely that a judge will not give the statutory minimum penalties and increase punishment.
 A Cobb County DUI lawyer will be better positioned to advise you on what a particular judge may do if you are convicted of a DUI.

-PENALTIES FOR A FIRST DUI CONVICTION WITHIN TEN YEARS:
+PENALTIES FOR A FIRST DUI CONVICTION WITHIN TEN YEARS IN COBB COUNTY:

 (measured from the dates of previous arrests for which DUI convictions were obtained to the date of the current arrest for which a DUI conviction is obtained)